TrigonaMinima/HinglishNLP/README.md

     python wiki_trans_filter.py
     ```

     Note: At the end you wont get the final dataset.
 You'll have to process this dataset manually.
-More detailed process can be found at this blog entry - [Training Data Extraction from Wikidata: English-Hindi Transliteration Pairs]()
+More detailed process can be found at this blog entry - [Wikidata for Transliteration Pairs](https://trigonaminima.github.io/2019/11/transliteration-wikidata/)